drush211/Speedruns/Games/Dragon_Warrior/Guides/Any%.md

   * Equip the Loto Sword in the next fight.
   * Fight enemies going through here to reach level 18.
 Flee fights with RockGolem, BlueDragon, and AxeKnight.
 RedDragon is what you are hoping for.
+    **NOTE:** You can also just flee from everyone and try to take the dragonlord at Lvl 17.
+You do need to come in to the castle at Lvl 17 with full MP however.
+If you do this, you most likely need a critical or the best luck possible.
+If you do that, add 1 to the needed attacks down below.

 ## DragonLord 1 (Split 14)